Kotlin/KEEP/proposals/stdlib/common-atomics.md

 **Issues:**

-2.1 With this solution, the following Kotlin-Java-Kotlin hierarchy will result in an error.
+2.1 With this solution, the following Kotlin-Java-Kotlin hierarchy would result in an error.

 ```kotlin
 // Kotlin